A rectangular additive convolution for polynomials

 We will also need the following well-known lemma: \begin{lemma} For any degree $\jj$ univariate polynomial $p$ with positive leading coefficient, we have $p \in \overline{\rrpos{\jj}}$ if and only if $p(xy)$ is real stable. \end{lemma} \begin{proof} Assume $p(x y)$ is not real stable; that is, $p(x y) = 0$ for some $x, y$ with $\Im(x) > 0$ and $\Im(y) > 0$.
 Without loss of generality, we can set $x = r e^{\ii \theta_1}$ and $y = R e^{\ii \theta_2}$ where $0 < \theta_1 \leq \theta_2 < \pi$.
 Hence $xy = rR e^{\ii\theta_3}$ is a root of $p$, and since

 this root is not a nonnegative real, so $p \notin \overline{\rrpos{\jj}}$.

-In the other direction, if $p \notin \overline{\rrpos{\jj}}$ then $p(x^2)$ has an imaginary root.
+In the other direction, if $p \notin \overline{\rrpos{\jj}}$ then $p(x^2)$ has a non-real root.
 Since $p$ has real coefficients, the roots come in conjugate pairs so one such root must be in the upper half plane.
 Setting $x$ and $y$ to be that root shows that $p(x y)$ is not real stable. \end{proof}

 We will write $\pol_x^{k}$ to denote the map